mackoo13/popsicle/docs/algorithm/dimensionality_reduction.md

 The solution (being a vector of weights: `[w0, w1, ... wn]`) is sought by a genetic algorithm.

-### Making use of selected set of features
+## Making use of selected set of features

 _Note: At current stage, this is just an observation.
 It has not been implemented nor tested._

 After training a good dimensionality reduction once and obtaining a desired set of features, it is possible to measure only these features with PAPI.
 This might reduce precision loss caused by multiplexing in future measurements.

-As a result of such measurements, PAPI output will already be low-dimensional.
-This step will then consist only of Coefficients Tuning.
+As a result of such measurements, PAPI output will already be low-dimensional and Feature Selection phase